Wang Enmao: People's Republic of China

 Some of the leaders of the Xinjiang Military Region at the awarding of honors in 1957.
 From left: Saifuddin Azizi, Wang Enmao, Gan Zuchang and Zuo Qi.

 In 1949, Wang Enmao assumed the roles of political commissar and party secretary of the Second Army inside the First Corps of the First Field Army of the People's Liberation Army.
 Wang Enmao was deployed in Southern Xinjiang at the year's conclusion.
 He held positions as a member of the Xinjiang Branch of the CCP Central Committee, political commissar, and party secretary of the Kashgar Military Region, among others.
 In 1952, Wang Enmao held the positions of first secretary of the Xinjiang Branch of the CCP Central Committee, director of the Xinjiang Finance and Economy Committee, and acting political commissar of the Xinjiang Military Region.
 In 1954, upon the establishment of the Xinjiang Production and Construction Corps, Wang Enmao held the positions of Commander and political commissar of the Xinjiang Military Region.

+In 1957, Wang described the existence Han Chauvinism as the "main contradiction" in Xinjiang and called for strengthening unity between all ethnic groups there.

+In 1958, Wang identified the priorities for the Great Leap Forward in Xinjiang as completing the Lanzhou-Xinjiang Railway, introducing large-scale industrial production, and communization of agriculture.

-In 1960, Wang Enmao was appointed secretary of the Northwest Bureau of the CCP Central Committee (中共中央西北局).
+In 1960, Wang was appointed secretary of the Northwest Bureau of the CCP Central Committee (中共中央西北局).

 By 1962, as Sino-Soviet ties further deteriorated, the Soviet consulates in Urumqi and Yining covertly encouraged inhabitants of Xinjiang to defect to the Soviet Union.
 Covertly instigating Xinjiang inhabitants to escape the Soviet Union and orchestrate uprisings.
 During that period, coinciding with the strained circumstances along the Sino-Indian border, the primary contingent of the Xinjiang army was redeployed to Kashgar and remained immobilized.
 Wang Enmao and the Xinjiang Uygur Autonomous Regional Committee of the Chinese Communist Party resolved to assign the Corps' duty troops to the aforementioned tumultuous regions to aid the garrison of the current Specialized Prefecture in reestablishing law and order, and to inform the State Council of the People's Republic of China of the riot situation.
 Zhou Enlai and Mao Zedong resolved to permit Margub Iskhakov and Zunun Taipov to depart Xinjiang for the USSR, concurrently reallocating several cavalry units from Qinghai, Gansu, and Inner Mongolia to Xinjiang, and instructing Wang Enmao to orchestrate a grand entry ceremony in Urumqi to dissuade separatists.